Liu Chaoyang

-Liu Chaoyang (刘超阳 (劉超陽, Liú Chāoyáng); born 9 June 1999) or Louis Liu is a Chinese football player, currently playing as a midfielder for the Thai League 3 football club Khelang United.
+Liu Chaoyang (刘超阳 (劉超陽, Liú Chāoyáng); born 9 June 1999) or Louis Liu is a Chinese former football player who played as a midfielder.

 Club career

 Liu Chaoyang was promoted to the senior team of Shandong Luneng within the 2019 Chinese Super League season and would make his debut on 1 March 2019 in a league game against Beijing Renhe F.C. that ended in a 1–0 victory.
 To gain more playing time he was loaned out to second tier club Sichuan Longfor for the remainder of the season.
 After playing several further games for Shandong the following season, Liu was loaned out again, this time to top tier club Shijiazhuang Ever Bright.
 The 2021 league campaign saw Liu loaned out for the entire season to second tier club Chengdu Rongcheng where he was able to gain significantly more playing time within the team as he aided them to promotion to the top tier at the end of the season.